cryptic91/Support-Master/Templates.md

 <details>
   <summary> 🔴 </summary>

 During your app uninstallation, if you're already in the next month's billing cycle for the app subscription, then Shopify will charge you.
-All the subscriptions are handled by Shopify, and they received the payment, and later they disbursed it to us.
+All the subscriptions are handled by Shopify, and they receive the payment, and later they disburse it to us.

 To learn about the Shopify app billing cycle, please check this

 [https://help.shopify.com/en/manual/your-account/manage-billing/billing-charges/types-of-charges/third-party-charges/app-charges#app-billing-cycles](https://help.shopify.com/en/manual/your-account/manage-billing/billing-charges/types-of-charges/third-party-charges/app-charges#app-billing-cycles)

-We've sent your refund request to our billing team, they'll check it and get back to you as soon as possible.
+We've sent your refund request to our billing team; they'll check it and get back to you as soon as possible.

 **If the payment has not been completed through Shopify, they do not allow us to process a refund yet**.
 However, once you complete the payment, please let us know, and we will issue the refund promptly.
 We have also opened a ticket to keep things on track.